 - Dismissal Of DUI Charges In Marin County

 - Penalties for a First Offense DUI in Marin County

-- Marin County Is a Smaller Northern California County and Is Known to Have a Conservative District Attorney’s Office
+- Marin County Is Known For It’s Conservative District Attorney’s Office